Google Cloud Virtual Machine

 Set machine type to “e2-micro”.

-Edit “Boot Disk” and modify as shown below.
+Under “OS and storage”, click on Change and modify as shown below.

 Click on “Select”.

-Under firewall, enable both http and https.
+Under “Firewall”, enable both http and https.

 Parameters Requirements Why